seanode/seanode.github.io/_posts/2013-12-12-jan-2014-nodejs-stories-from-the-trenches.md

 [Mixpo](http://mixpo.com/) has graciously agreed to host the event and provide food and tasty beverages.
 Mixpo's offices are located at: 520 Pike St, Suite 1600, Seattle, WA 98101

-## Extra

-We will follow our talks with lightning talks.
-Anything interesting, difficult, or even just plain weird is welcome.
-Be it a hackathon, robot, or new project.
-Please feel free to post ideas in the meetup page comments or come up with something at the last minute at the event!

-**8:00pm - on**: It's lightning talk time.
-Come share and hear about the latest happenings and going ons with the group.

 <!-- more end -->